This blog past carries on from a previous post, we pick up on day 3 at Dutgee walker camp on the Cooloola Great Walk.

 After my morning ritual of checking my shoes were empty before I put them on, I packed up ready to go.
 The original plan for the day was to hike a bit further than Kauri and to hike onto Freshwater.
 I wanted to visit Double Island Point, specifically the lighthouse there, but due to the stomach bug, hot conditions and all the misery that comes from having a stomach bug in hot weather with only skanky water to drink, I decided to not visit the lighthouse.
 It was still 21 km just to Kauri and it was hot, considering it was end of Australian Winter.
 I was sure I couldn't stand their summer based on the heat.

-The hike was a fairly boring one, but had some steep climbs through the rain forest.
+The hike was a fairly boring one but had some steep climbs through the rain forest.

-Kauri was the most basic of all the camps, but I was hot sweaty and in need of some bad tasting water from the rain collection tank.
+Kauri was the most basic of all the camps, but I was hot sweaty and in need of some bad-tasting water from the rain collection tank.
 I cooked up a dehydrated packet meal and then went straight to sleep.

 Day 5 - Kauri Walkers Camp to Carlo Car Park (15km)

 The final day, the home stretch to the end and the thought of a swim in Poona Lake was glorious.
 About 6 km in is Poona Lake, a lake perched on a sand dune system.
-Thousands of years of vegetation has resulted in a waterproof bottom allowing the rainwater to collect and not drain away.
+Thousands of years of vegetation have resulted in a waterproof bottom allowing the rainwater to collect and not drain away.
 I wasn't sure if there were any animals in it, but by this time I didn't care.
-I dropped my backpack and went in for a swim, it was lush, pure heavan.
+I dropped my backpack and went in for a swim, it was lush, pure heaven.

 On the way out I met another hiker and his grandson originally from South Africa who helped me identify the Bandy Bandy snake I saw earlier.
 Being from South Africa he wasn't a stranger to some serious snakes.
 We had our usual hiker banter for a bit and then I walked on.
-Over the next 9 km I started to meet the odd person out for a day hike who had set out from my end point and a couple of hikers doing the trail going the other way.
+Over the next 9 km, I started to meet the odd person out for a day hike who had set out from my endpoint and a couple of hikers doing the trail going the other way.

-The hiker I had met, his family had kindly offered me a lift into Rainbow Beach, which is about another 4km away.
+The hiker I had met, and his family had kindly offered me a lift to Rainbow Beach, which is about another 4km away.
 They were brave, 5 days in the tropical rain forest without a shower I wasn't smelling fresh, trust me.
-But still they dropped me at the surf club so that I could grab a meal and a beer in the restaurant overlooking the ocean and whale watch.
-I ordered the biggest burger they had and of course several beers, watched the ocean and contemplated the completion of another remote hike.
+But still, they dropped me at the surf club so that I could grab a meal and a beer in the restaurant overlooking the ocean and whale watch.
+I ordered the biggest burger they had and of course, several beers, watched the ocean and contemplated the completion of another remote hike.
 I was looking forward to my hotel room, a shower and then getting back to Brisbane for a few days of luxury with some friends.

 My Thoughts

 The hike was probably one of the hardest I had done, matching the Kungsleden in Sweden, but hard for different reasons.
 Hiking in the sun under a forest canopy in humid conditions with a stomach upset really took it out of me, it drained me.
-The only water available was the rain collection tanks at the camps, there was nothing in between.
+The only water available was from the rain collection tanks at the camps, there was nothing in between.
 The water wasn't great, yes I filtered it but it still tasted bad.
 No water between meant carrying 4 litres of water each day which weighs 4 kg extra in your pack.
-I was glad I did it, completed it, but I don't think hiking in the rain forest in those conditions is something I would repeat, certainly not in the near future.
-It had truly been an experience I will never forget, fantastic memories for mainly good reasons .
+I was glad I did it, and completed it, but I don't think hiking in the rainforest in those conditions is something I would repeat, certainly not in the near future.
+It had truly been an experience I will never forget, fantastic memories for mainly good reasons.